knocklabs/docs/pages/send-notifications/setting-preferences.md

 const preferences = await knockClient.preferences.get("jhammond");
 ```

-### Setting the users preferences
+### Set the user's preferences

-You can update a users entire preference set using the `preferences.set` method.
+You can update a user's entire preference set using the `preferences.set` method.
 This will
 overwrite any existing preferences set for the user:

 ```javascript Set preferences